Houston Police Department: Ranks

 These are the current ranks of the Houston Police Department:

 Those with the rank of sergeant or above are supervisors and are issued gold badges whereas officers are issued silver badges.

 Lieutenants and above may also be referred to as commanders.
 For example, they hold position titles including "shift commander", "night commander", "division commander", etc. They are also exempt employees under the Fair Labor Standards Act due to their managerial responsibilities.

 After 12 years of HPD service and obtaining a TCOLE Master Peace Officer certification, an officer becomes a senior officer.
 This rank was created in 2001.

 Promotion to sergeant through captain all occur via a civil service formula that factors into account performance on the written examination for the respective rank, assessment score, years of service, and level of higher education or 4 years of military service.
 Officers are eligible to take the sergeant's promotion exam after 5 years of service.
 Sergeants and lieutenants are eligible to take the promotion exam of the next higher rank after 2 years of service in their current rank.
 Candidates for lieutenant must hold at least 65 college hours or an associate degree.
-Candidates for the rank of commander must hold at least a bachelor's degree.
+Candidates for the rank of captain must hold at least a bachelor's degree.

 Assistant chiefs and executive assistant chiefs are appointed by the chief with the approval of the mayor.
 Such individuals must hold at least a master's degree and have 5 years of HPD service.

 It is not required to move through every rank below to achieve a higher rank.
 For example, many officers promote directly to sergeant without ever being senior officers.
 Also, many assistant chiefs are promoted directly from the rank of lieutenant.
 Councilman C.O.
 Bradford was promoted to assistant chief from the rank of sergeant.
 Jack Heard was promoted to chief from the rank of sergeant.
 It is entirely possible to become chief as an outsider such as in the case of Lee Brown, who went on to become mayor, and Harold Hurtt.